shootismoke/mobile-app/README.md

 🇬🇧🇫🇷🇪🇸🇨🇳 You may also contribute with translations with our online tool [POEditor](https://poeditor.com/join/project/iEsj0CSPGX).

+For code contribution, the codebase heavily relies on functional programming principles via the [`fp-ts`](https://github.com/gcanti/fp-ts) library.
+The codebase itself is quite simple, so even if you're beginner to functional programming, it shouldn't be hard to follow along.

 More information on contributing [here](./CONTRIBUTING.md).

 ## :microscope: Tests